 Liquidity risk is the risk that the Agency will be unable to meet its contractual obligations and financial liabilities as they come due.
-The liquidity risk related to accounts payable and accrued liabilities is considered to be low.
 The Agency manages liquidity risk by monitoring its cash flows and ensuring that it has sufficient resources available to meet its contractual obligations and financial liabilities.